mozilla/addons-frontend/docs/testing.md

 - Imports should be alphabetized, even in test files.
 - Comments should be full sentences to ease readability.
-- There are a lot of helpers in the `tests/unit/helpers` and `tests/unit/amo/helpers` modules–please use them.
+- There are a lot of helpers in the `tests/unit/helpers` module–please use them.
-- Use action creators in `amo/actions/` and `core/actions/` instead of hard-coding `dispatch()` arguments or state data for tests.
+- Use action creators in `/actions/` and `/reducers/` instead of hard-coding `dispatch()` arguments or state data for tests.
 This applies to both UI components and reducers/sagas.
 - Use constants (see `core/constants`) when using the same value across files.
 This avoids hard-coding values and [magic constants](https://en.wikipedia.org/wiki/Magic_constant).

 ## Jest